Electricity emission intensity factors for grid-connected entities

 The majority of B.C.’s population is connected to the Integrated Grid.
 The Fort Nelson Grid is connected to Alberta’s grid.

 The differences in grid intensity between B.C.'s Integrated Grid and the Fort Nelson Grid stem from their energy sources.
-The Integrated Grid relies largely on clean, renewable hydroelectric power, resulting in a lower EEIF, while the Fort Nelson Grid depends more on fossil fuels, resulting in a higher EEIF.
+The Integrated Grid relies largely on clean, renewable hydroelectric power, resulting in a lower EEIF.
+The Fort Nelson Grid depends more on fossil fuels, resulting in a higher EEIF.
 These distinctions reflect the regional variations in electricity generation and are considered in B.C.'s EEIF methodology to accurately capture carbon emissions across B.C.

-Factors contributing to the changes in the 2024 EEIF compared to 2023
+Factors contributing to variations in the 2025 EEIFs

 Grid intensity factors